charleshorzz/ethuprising-code-along/README.md

 - It is public and view, meaning it does not modify blockchain data, just reads it.
 - Useful for front-end apps that want to display all NFT collections.

-#### 🔹 Summary of What This Contract Does

-1. Allows users to create new NFT collections by calling `createNFTCollection()`.
-2. Deploys a new instance of `NFTCollection.sol` each time.
-3. Stores the collection’s details in an array.
-4. Emits an event so blockchain explorers can track new collections.
-5. Provides a function to retrieve all collections for easy access.

 This contract makes it super easy for anyone to launch an NFT collection without writing complex smart contracts!

-## :small_airplane: Getting Started

 ## Tracking Multiple Contracts